brooklyn-data/dbtenv/README.md

 Run `dbtenv --help` to see some overall documentation for dbtenv, including its available sub-commands, and run `dbtenv <sub-command> --help` to see documentation for that sub-command.

 ### Using pip and/or Homebrew
-By default dbtenv uses pip to install dbt versions from the [Python Package Index](https://pypi.org/project/dbt/#history) into Python virtual environments within `~/.dbt/versions`.
+By default dbtenv uses [pip](https://pip.pypa.io/) to install dbt versions from the [Python Package Index](https://pypi.org/project/dbt/#history) into Python virtual environments within `~/.dbt/versions`.

-However, on Mac or Linux systems dbtenv will automatically detect and use any version-specific dbt installations from [Homebrew](https://brew.sh/) (e.g. `dbt@0.19.0`), and you can have dbtenv use Homebrew to install new dbt versions by setting a `DBTENV_DEFAULT_INSTALLER=homebrew` environment variable, or specifying `--installer homebrew` when running `dbtenv install`.
+However, on Mac or Linux systems dbtenv will automatically detect and use any version-specific dbt installations from [Homebrew](https://brew.sh/) (e.g. `dbt@0.19.0` but not plain `dbt`), and you can have dbtenv use Homebrew to install new dbt versions by setting a `DBTENV_DEFAULT_INSTALLER=homebrew` environment variable, or specifying `--installer homebrew` when running `dbtenv install`.

 ### Installing dbt versions
 You can run `dbtenv versions` to list the versions of dbt available to install, and run `dbtenv install <version>` to install a version.